OpenMW/openmw/CONTRIBUTING.md

 * Issues so glaring that they would severely limit the capabilities of the engine in the future (for example, the scripting engine not being allowed to access objects in remote cells)
 * Bugs where the intent is very obvious, and that have little to no balancing impact (e.g. the bug were being tired made it easier to repair items, instead of harder)
 * Bugs that were fixed in an official patch for Morrowind

-In the future, we may offer additional settings to turn each "bug" or exploit on/off, or allow modders to do so by means of scripting.